vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-2-create-and-prepare-database.md

 ### Create database

-1. Log into Cloudberry Database in Docker.
+1. Log into Apache Cloudberry in Docker.
 Before creating the `tutorial` database, make sure that this database does not exist.

     ```shell
     [gpadmin@mdw ~]$ dropdb tutorial